ignite/cli/docs/guide/hello.md

     }
     ```

-5. Now you're ready to start your blockchain:
+5. Now you're ready to start your blockchain (You can skip this step if you already have your blockchain running):

     ```go
     starport chain serve